Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Method

 \subsubsection{Regaussianisation}

 A natural extension of the idea above is captured in the \regauss\ method~\citep{HS03}.
-It is a perturbative method whereby a small non-Gaussianity in the PSF is accounted for and the intrinsic ellipticity of the galaxy is obtained from the second order moments, with correction terms from fourth order radial moments included~\citep[see][for details]{BJ02}.
+It is a perturbative method whereby a small non-Gaussianity in the PSF is accounted for and the intrinsic ellipticity of the galaxy is obtained from the second-order moments, with correction terms from fourth-order radial moments included~\citep[see][for details]{BJ02}.
 We used the \galsim\ implementation of the algorithm in this paper.